shaisachs/the-check/README.md

 Mathi brightened.
 “And you get to find out what the city tastes like.”

 “Yes!”
 She grinned.
-“Exactly that.”

-A moment of recognition passed between them, small but distinct.
+“Precisely.”

 They ate for a bit in comfortable quiet.

-Around them the park existed in its usual patchy harmony—traffic muffled by distance, children laughing too loudly from somewhere near the fountain, birds competing for scraps on the path.
+Around them the park hummed along in its usual patchy harmony - traffic muffled by distance, children laughing too loudly from somewhere near the fountain, birds competing for scraps on the path.
 The wind moved the leaves of the seventh tree in soft, intermittent breaths, shading first Mathi, then Alma, then both at once.

 After a while, Alma wiped her mouth with a napkin and asked, “Did you get reassigned to a bunch of teams that made no sense today?”

 Mathi swallowed a bite of squash.
 “Oh yeah.
 I had a horticultural intern and a drone pilot in my queue for about ten minutes.
 We were supposed to build a predictive model for long-distance freight routes.”

-Alma snorted.
+Alma smirked.
 “I got put in a pitch team with a materials engineer.
 The meeting title said something about ‘cross-domain ideation.’”

 “Did it tell you what you were ideating?”